Body Surface Area guide

 Good answers start with clean inputs.
 Before calculating, check the labels, units, and dates so the tool is solving the same problem you actually have.

-• Enter height and weight in the units the tool asks for.
+• Enter height in centimeters and weight in kilograms.

-• Use measured values rather than rounded guesses when possible.
+• Use measured values rather than rounded guesses when possible, because both formulas depend on the product of height and weight.

-• Keep BSA separate from BMI; they answer different questions.
+• Keep BSA separate from BMI, body fat, and body weight; they answer different questions.

 Example walkthrough